MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Rounding/README.md

 * circumference (&#8508; &#215; d)
 * area (&#8508; &#215; r&#178; )

-All values are to be correct to 2 decimal places.
+All calculated values are to be correct to 2 decimal places.

 __Note__:  &#8508; = 3.1415